-The Academy classifies deposits by category of risk as defined in GASB Statement No.3 "Deposits with Financial Institutions, Investments (including Repurchase Agreements) and Reverse Repurchase Agreements," as amended by GASB Statement No.40, "Deposit, and Investment Risk Disclosures".
+The following information classifies deposits by category of risk as defined in GASB Statement No. 3 "Deposits with Financial Institutions, Investments (including Repurchase Agreements) and Reverse Repurchase Agreements," as amended by GASB Statement No. 40, "Deposit, and Investment Risk Disclosures."

-The Academy maintains its cash balances at Park National Bank, located in Ohio.
+The Academy maintains its cash balances at one financial institution, Huntington Bank in Ohio.
 The balances are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000, per qualifying account.
-At June 30, 2022, the book amount of the Academy's deposits was \$928,848 and the bank balance was \$939,742.
+At June 30, 2023, the book amount of the Academy's deposits was \$24,676 and the bank balance was \$23,394.
+All of the deposits bank balance was covered by FDIC insurance.